The People We Keep in Our Lives

 We're not robots and it's not our fault

 For instance, if I have a crisis after skipping my morning pills, it is assumed that I became sick because of that.
 Completely ignoring that it rained the same day and I also cried.
 If only they knew what it took to be a warrior.
-In recent times, robots have been made to do multiple tasks at once without stress, but why the tasks meant for robots are given to a human, like me.
-I’m still trying to find out.
+In recent times, robots have been made to do multiple tasks at once without stress.
+Why the tasks meant for robots are given to a human, like me, I’m still trying to find out.

 Being there for myself